dreamer-coding/dreamer-coding/README.md

 ## About

-I'm an aspiring DevOps engineer that enjoys following a set of best practices that combines software development and IT operations into one streamlined system.
+I'm an aspiring software engineer that enjoys following a set of best practices that combines software development and IT operations into one streamlined system.
 What I like about it is that it aims to shorten the development life cycle and provide a continuous delivery with